mumoshu/okra/README.md

 ## How it works

-`hotswap` waits for all the clusters are ready, and starts migrating workloads only after that.
+`kubearray` waits for all the clusters are ready, and starts migrating workloads only after that.
 This ensures that there will be no traffic flapping.
-In the example above, `hotswap` starts migration only after all the clusters:
+In the example above, `kubearray` starts migration only after all the clusters:

 - mycluster-web-1-v2
 - mycluster-web-2-v2